October 24, 2024

 Q: The album has been preceded by three singles, which I think have been positively received in Germany –even reaching the DAC.
 But what’s the importance and impact of singles today and getting ranked in the DAC?

-Alex: We believe there are different ways to approach our listeners and one of them is Club DJs and therefore the DAC is important to get noticed.
+Alex: We believe there are different ways to approach our listeners of them is Club DJs and therefore the DAC is important to get noticed.

 Q: I also noticed a clip has been made for each of the singles, which means 3 new clips!
 What did you try to express through the clips and is there a possible link with the lyrical content of the songs?